Counseling Directories: How to Find the Right Therapist for Your Needs

 How can I find a therapist who accepts my insurance?

 Most major counseling directories allow filtering by insurance acceptance.
 After identifying potential matches, contact the therapist directly to verify they still accept your specific insurance plan.
 You can also contact your insurance company for a list of in-network providers or use your insurance company’s online provider directory.
-Remember to ask about specifics like deductibles, co-pays, and session limits.
+Remember to ask about specifics like deductibles, co-pays, and session limits to avoid unexpected costs.

 What red flags should I look out for when selecting a therapist?